RomeTravel Guide

 When in Rome for the summer, be prepared to slap on sunscreen and slide on the sunnies.
 July is the hottest month and temperatures can reach highs of 32°C. Many historic landmarks have long lines with little shade, so consider bringing an umbrella and plenty of water.
 Appropriate clothing: Loose and lightweight clothing such as shirts and shorts.
 Don't forget: Cover up your knees and shoulders when visiting churches.

 While snowfall is extremely rare, winter in Rome can be quite chilly with average lows of 2°C. From December until February, expect rain showers that come and go.
-Still, spending Christmas in Rome is considered a highlight as most piazzas are full of vacation cheer.
+Still, spending Christmas in Rome is considered a highlight as most piazzas are full of holiday cheer.
 Appropriate clothing: Leather boots and a sturdy jacket.
 Don't forget: Locals insist on a woollen vest and a scarf to avoid the cold and the wind.

 Autumn in Rome brings balmy weather averaging around 23°C. Visiting during this time of year allows you to enjoy the city without the overpowering summer heat.
 Instead, you'll be treated to the tail end of peak season.
 Appropriate clothing: Light layers that you can remove or put on as needed, such as a sweater and jeans.
 Don't forget: Comfortable walking shoes.